CATEGORY:

 Passive Language is Dangerous.
 Azerbaijan’s Attacks Against Armenia Show Why.

 Victoria Gevorgyan was the first victim of the 2020 Nagorno-Karabakh War.
 She was nine years old.
-Reading her name on the list of civilian casualties was anesthetizing.
-Victoria should be alive, playing freely in her yard with her mother and younger brother.
-She should have the right to grow up, as any child should.
-She […]
+Reading her name on […]

 27 September 2022 | Ella Chakarian